explosion/curated-transformers/docs/source/api-compat.rst

 Some functions require all arguments to be specified, for instance this is required in the constructors of most building blocks.
 This poses an issue when we need to add new mandatory arguments.
-We will adress this as follows:
+We will address this as follows:

 - In the *current* major version, we add the new argument with a special default value.
 This default value is used to signal that the function should use the